sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 - Voltmeter
 - Hose cutters or new, sharp, blades

 I would say a majority of these tools come pretty standard in a well-equipped DIY garage.
-The only tools that might be missing are carburetor-specific tools or engineer tuning tools like vacuum synchronizers (mercury or nonmercury), an air-fuel ratio gauge, a fuel pressure gauge, a smoke tester, and so on.
+You may need to buy or borrow other carburetor and tuning specific tools like:
+- A vacuum-mercury gauge
+- AFR gauge,

+CO2 gauge, fuel pressure gauge, and smoke tester.

 You need to think about this fuel system change like an undocumented engine swap.
 There are probably a handful of people in the world that have done the same setup and goals.
 The more common your car, the more common the setup, and the easier you will have it.
 If you have a hand in carburetors, that's great too!

-Others might have a different cam, new exhaust, etc. There are a plethora of deviations for a fuel system conversion, and it only grows with engine swaps!
-Think of this as a primer to that.
-You are going to NEED to understand tuning, how carburetors work, the purpose of vacuum for an engine, understanding the difficulties of fueling with vapor lock, heat management, routing, and organization.
-It's all a consequence of changing your fuel system so you need to understand what is happening in order to diagnose and resolve any issues because there will DEFINITELY be issues.
+Others might have a different cam, new exhaust, etc. Think of this as a primer to your carb conversion.
+You need to understand tuning, carburetors, vacuum, heat management, plumbing, and electrical work.
+Once you remove the manufacturer's original design, you are ruin the balance of drivability, power, and reliability.

 May 15, 2022: There may be other tools I'm missing for now, but I'll edit this more when I can remember.